 Black, Bisexual, a Woman: Thoughts on Intersectional Identity

 Every teenager grows up thinking that their parents, their school, and any living, breathing adult doesn’t understand them.
 Quite rightly, no?
-When many of my peers moved on from that strange and self-obsessed time in their life, I began to realize that as the years went on, I only became more and more misplaced and perplexed.
-In every room I entered, I was cognizant that I was entering as not only a woman... not only a Black woman... but in fact, a Black queer woman.
+When many of my peers moved on from that strange and self-obsessed time in their life, I began to realize that as the years went on, I only felt more and more displaced and perplexed.
+In every room I entered, I was cognizant that I was entering not only as a woman; not only a Black woman; but in fact, a Black queer woman.

 These rooms never allowed enough space for me to exist.
-For years, I actually made it a point to take up as little space as possible, so as to not burden anyone or be *responsible* for another person's discomfort.
+For years, I actually made a point of taking up as little space as possible, so as to not burden anyone or be *responsible* for another's discomfort.
 I know what you’re thinking: What kind of life was that?
 And yep, I’m wondering the same damn thing today.
-I spent years of my childhood coming to terms with who I was, not because I hated being a woman or black or bisexual, but because I saw how society treated the individuals in those groups.
+I spent my growing-up-years coming to terms with who I was, not because I hated being a woman or Black or bisexual, but because I saw how society treated the individuals in those groups.
 I belonged to all three.

 As Black women, we are hyper-sexualized from the moment puberty hits: In the media, on television, IRL.
 The media has traditionally portrayed us as promiscuous beings at best; and sex objects at worst.
 This has, infuriatingly, given white men the go-ahead to fetishize us from early on.
 For as long as I can remember, men would gawk at me like I’m their lunch—#3 with a side of large fries and a chocolate shake—so I’m sure you can imagine how much their audacity increased when two beautiful Black women—my partner and I— began to date.